 FSC was formed as a locally run alternative to the Frankfurt International Ski Club which, as an American Club, was in the process of closing down due to increased difficulty in operating following the reduction in U.S. personnel in the area.

 FISC had been operating for 43 years to this point and there was enough interest in continuing to run ski trips from Frankfurt that the possibility of creating an official German non-profit organisation (e.V.) was checked.

 The club was initially formed on the 19th December 2006 at an Extraordinary Meeting on behalf of the Club's founding members.
 On the 19th January 2007 the Amtsgericht Frankfurt am Main provisionally approved the status of the Verein according to the Filing Letter and Articles of Association that were submitted by legal representatives of the Club and official documentation was received the following week.
 The Satzung/Articles of Association were updated on the 28th August 2011.
 (PDF in German)

-To join the club simply print and fill out our – scan the signed form and send it via E-Mail to our Memberships Director or you can give it to a board member.
+To join the club simply print and fill out our – scan the signed form and send it via E-Mail to our Memberships Director, or sign up at a social meeting.
 Please note that cash is no longer accepted by the Club.
-The membership fee will be taken from your account by Direct Debit.
+The membership fee will be waived until your second trip or season.
+Thereafter your membership fee will be taken from your account by Direct Debit.

 FSC e.V.
 Membership is renewable annually.
 Memberships that have not been renewed within the three months from 1st August will be deemed to have lapsed.

 It's important to us that you send an E-Mail or turn up to our socials and renew your membership.

 You must be a current member of the Frankfurt Ski, Snowboard, Sports & Social Club e.V. to go on one of our trips.